 Once stroke is suspected, minimize scene time to ≤10 minutes.
 Transport to the nearest appropriate stroke center per decision tree in SOP.
-Alert nearest System hospital OLMC ASAP with a stroke alert.
+Call receiving System hospital or LGH (if destination hospital) directly for OLMC ASAP with a stroke alert.
+If destination hospital is outside of NWC EMSS, call nearest system hospital for OLMC.